thecdil/ipa-mhs/pages/map.md

 ## MHS Archaeology Site Map

-Click the markers to learn more about the areas archaeologists explored during 2019 and 2023 field work.
+Click on the markers to learn about the areas archaeologists investigated during digs in 2019 and 2023.